This privacy notice tells you what to expect when Cadogan Tate collects personal information. It applies to information we collect about:

 The Group Managing Director has overall responsibility for compliance with DPA and GDPR.

 Cadogan Tate tries to meet the highest standards when collecting and using personal information.
 For this reason, we take any complaints we receive about this very seriously.
 We encourage people to bring it to our attention if they think that our collection or use of information is unfair, misleading or inappropriate.
-We would also welcome any suggestions for improving our procedures.

 If you want to make a complaint about the way we have processed your personal information, you can either email firstname.lastname@example.org or write to the Information Governance Department at Cadogan House, 239 Acton Lane, London NW10 7NP

 If you are not satisfied with our response you can contact the ICO, (the statutory body which oversees data protection law) at www.ico.org.uk/make-a-complaint or by calling them on 0303 123 1113.

 You have the right to make a subject access request to establish what personal data we hold for you and how we use it.